lucasaa482/gitscrolls/meta/odyssey-encounter-map.md

 ---

 ### **SCROLL VIII: THE ORACLE OF ETERNAL MEMORY**
-*"Eternal Legacy" - The Ancient Consciousness*
+*"Before the Ancient Reviewer" - The Ancient Consciousness*

 #### The Homeric Parallel: **The Oracle at Delphi**
 - Encounters divine consciousness that knows all past and future